balaji-techascend/career-roadmap/baseline.md

 ## 1. What Is My Role Actually Optimized For?

-Describe what your role *really* exists to deliver today, not what it should become or your title (be very honest).
+Describe the work you actually do and are relied on for today, not your title or what the role is supposed to be.

 - Core outcomes my role reliably produces:
   - …